Updated on 09.12.2024

 Although this bill has been repeatedly introduced in amended versions (most recently in May 2019), to date there has been no enactment and no appropriation is forthcoming.

-The fact is that the popularly called"Dreamers"often take jobs in the U.S. that are generally difficult to fill, such as in the steel industry or the low-wage sector.
-Other"Dreamers"enlist in the U.S. military and are welcomed there.
+In fact, Dreamers often take jobs in the US that are generally difficult to fill, such as in the steel industry or in the low-wage sector.
+Other Dreamers sign up for the US military and are welcome there.

 In 2012, then-President Barack Obama introduced the so-called DACA Deferred Action for Childhood Arrivals program. by presidential decree because his planned immigration reform failed to win a majority in Congress.
 Instead of facing deportation, more than 700,000 minors were allowed to stay in the US under this protection program and, if necessary, study or work, even though they had come to the United States illegally and without papers with their families.
 For this purpose, minors 16 years of age and older had to apply to the U.S. Immigration and Customs Enforcement Service (USCIS) for "deferral of removal," i.e., apply for a DACA permit, through which a legal status including two-year work permit could be obtained.
 During this time, the persons are protected from deportation.

-Since DACA's inception, it has benefited not only the immigrant children involved, but also much of the U.S. economy.
-To qualify for the DACA program, applicants must:in:
+Since DACA's inception, it has benefited not only the immigrant children involved, but also much of the US economy.
+To qualify for the DACA program, applicants must:

 An extension of the protected status is always possible again (for two more years), as long as the application was filed in time before the 2-year period expired.
 Obtaining US citizenship (as originally envisioned at the DREAM Act) is not provided for in the DACA program.